Humid climate buildings are often tricky to get right as they have extreme uncomfortable weather throughout large spans of the year.

 Tropical regions, especially in the south-west and north-east regions of India have always received high amounts of rainfall.
-One huge threat is the flooding due to excess rains and overflowing rivers.
-The other is the discomfort within the buildings due to the humid climate.
+One huge threat is flooding due to excessive rains and overflowing rivers.
+The other is the discomfort within the buildings due to the humidity.

-The vernacular style of the structures in such regions have been developed over the long years taking into consideration all the above problems.
+The vernacular style of the structures in such regions has been developed over the long years taking into consideration all the above problems.

 One of the basic but effective passive techniques for humid climates is to enable as much natural ventilation as possible.
 The continuous airflow within the building interiors greatly reduces discomfort by reducing the feeling of stickiness due to sweat.

 Larger the openings, better the natural ventilation.
 But in rainy and humid climates, the water might seep in due to the heavy rains and the interiors heat up because of solar radiation.